-In the third quarter of 2022, the MTA was able to pass five successor agreements with more than 1,700 represented Metro-North employees [1].
-These agreements follow the TWU-pattern wage increases (2.5% and 2.75%, respectively, for 2021 and 2022); and they include, as a partial offset, a two-month contract extension.
-Except for contract start and end dates, the terms of these deals are identical to those reached with the railroad unions at LIRR for 2021-2023.
+In the first quarter of 2023, the MTA Board approved two new labor agreements that follow the TWU-pattern wage increases (2.5% and 2.75%, respectively, for 2021 and 2022).
+These were with approximately 279 members of the International Association of Machinists and Aerospace Workers (IAM); and with approximately 179 members of the Sheet Metal Workers International Association (SMWIA).
+Both agreements span the 26-month period from June 2, 2021 through August 2, 2023 and include, as a partial offset to the wage increases, a two-month contract extension.
+Except for contract start and end dates, the terms of these deals are identical to those reached previously with the railroad's other unions for 2021-2023.
+Since collective bargaining resumed in early 2021, after the long pause imposed by COVID, all MNR's labor agreements have conformed to this overall pattern and all have therefore been anticipated in the MTA Financial Plan.